flavorly/vanilla-components/packages/documentation/src/guide/components/rich-select.md

 You can also nest the options by using the `children` key, or even disable an option by using the `disabled` key.

-This should be more than enough to cover the most basic usage cases, but if you need more control you can also use the `fetchOptions` prop to pass a function that will load your results via AJAX, Axios or any other method of your choice.
+This should be more than enough to cover the most basic usage cases, but if you need more control you can also use the `fetchOptions` prop to pass a function that will load your results via Fetch or any other method of your choice.

 Here is an example of how to use the `fetchOptions` prop to retrieve results from an external API: